VA loans make refinancing quick and affordable

 Yet VA loans don't require borrowers to buy mortgage insurance and have lower interest rates than conventional mortgages.

-That's more than a quarter of a point less than the average cost of a conventional mortgage and represents a particularly good deal for borrowers with dinged credit who normally would have to pay more than average rates without government help.
+That's around a quarter of a point less than the average cost of a conventional mortgage and represents a particularly good deal for borrowers with dinged credit who normally would have to pay more than average rates without government help.

 VA Refinance vs. Conventional Refinance